-Each Fund may also enter into credit default swap agreements.
+The Fund may also enter into credit default swap agreements.
 The credit default swap agreement may reference one or more debt securities or obligations that are not currently held by the Fund.
 The protection "buyer" in a credit default contract is generally obligated to pay the protection "seller" an upfront or a periodic stream of payments over the term of the contract provided that no credit event, such as a default, on a reference obligation has occurred.
 If a credit event occurs, the seller generally must pay the buyer the "par value" (full notional value) of the swap in exchange for an equal face amount of deliverable obligations of the reference entity described in the swap, or the seller may be required to deliver the related net cash amount, if the swap is cash settled.
 The Fund may be either the buyer or seller in the transaction.
-If the Fund is a buyer and no credit event occurs, the Fund may receive the full notional value of the swap in exchange for an equal face amount of deliverable obligations of the reference entity whose value may have significantly decreased.
+If the Fund is a buyer and no credit event occurs, the Fund may recover nothing if the swap is held through its termination date.
+However, if a credit event occurs, the buyer may receive the full notional value of the swap in exchange for an equal face amount of deliverable obligations of the reference entity whose value may have significantly decreased.
 As a seller, the Fund generally receives an upfront payment or a fixed rate of income throughout the term of the swap provided that there is no credit event.
 As the seller, the Fund would effectively add leverage to its portfolio because, in addition to its total net assets, it would be subject to investment exposure on the notional amount of the swap.